Home

 Home to – Asia War Graves – and a very ‘Warm Welcome’ to you.

-note: This website was last updated January 2024
+This website was last updated October 2024

 Over a 16 year period – January 2008 to December 2023 – images covering 54,000+ graves and names-on-memorials have already been distributed – FREE – to family members, groups, universities and governments’ departments.
 The present database covers c50,000+ individual images of graves and c160,000+ images of names-on-memorials (4 memorials alone – in Myanmar, Singapore South Korea and the Philippines – account for 115,000+ names).